 Good news!
-Starting this season, Altitude Sports, your trusted retailer for technical clothing and accessories, will be selling ski equipment: all the essentials you need to complete your winter wardrobe and sports gear inventory in one place.
+Starting this season, Altitude Sports, your trusted retailer for technical clothing and accessories, is now selling ski equipment: all the essentials you need to complete your winter wardrobe and sports gear inventory in one place.

 Ski binding installation is not to be taken lightly.
 The binding is the device that allows you to control your skis while skiing.
 Poor installation or fit could result in serious injury.
 Also keep in mind that a home setup could void the binding manufacturer’s warranty.
 Please read the warranty sheet carefully before doing the installation yourself.

 Step 2 : Binding position on the skis

 All skis have one or a few markings indicating where to position the binding.
 As a general rule, the center of your boot should be one, two, or three centimeters from the center line marker on the ski.
 You should see a center marker engraved on the underside of the boot sole.